rohanag03/ProtectU/README.md

 - Firebase
 - SQLite

-## Contributions:
-Contributing
+## Contributing

-We welcome contributions to this project!
+Contributions are welcome!
+Please fork this repository and submit pull requests for any enhancements or bug fixes.

 ## License